 As I prepare to type this artist statement on my big screen, I notice I have already checked my little screen 3 times with no logical reason.
-I estimate that by age 25, I will have spent a full year of my life staring at screens for entertainment, work, background noise, and a quick fix for boredom‒fueled anxiety.
+I estimate that at age 25, I have spent a full year of my life staring at screens for entertainment, work, background noise, and a quick fix for boredom‒fueled anxiety.
 Screen Time is a personal reflection on this part of my life, created from a subconscious image which drifted through my mind as I fell asleep.

 The image Bliss, taken by Charles O’Rear in 1997 illuminates the screens of this series.
 This image floated past my consciousness thousands of times until it was adhered into an obscure corner of my memory.
 Devices and desktop backgrounds have since changed, but this image continues to punctuate my life in the form of dream‒like ruminations.
 Only after I photographed, developed, and printed Screen Time from Fujichrome Velvia film did I learn Bliss was photographed on that same film.